John Boyega: 2011–2016: Early roles with blockbuster films

-Boyega trained at the Identity School of Acting in Hackney, and appeared in Six Parties at the National Theatre and Category B at the Tricycle Theatre prior to being offered a role in the 2011 film Attack the Block.
+Boyega trained at the Identity School of Acting in Hackney, and appeared in Six Parties at the National Theatre and Category B at the Tricycle Theatre prior to being offered a lead role in the 2011 cult classic film Attack the Block.
 In September 2011, HBO announced that Boyega had been cast in the boxing drama pilot Da Brick, loosely based on Mike Tyson's life.
 Boyega was expected to play Donnie, who is released from a juvenile detention centre on his 18th birthday and begins to examine what it means to be a man.
 The pilot, written by John Ridley, was not picked up by HBO.
 Also in 2011, Boyega was cast in the British drama film Junkhearts as Jamal, a drug dealer who finds some guns and tries to sell them.

 Boyega was chosen by Fionnuala Halligan of Screen International as one of the "UK Stars of Tomorrow 2011" and appeared alongside two other actors on the cover of the magazine's July 2011 edition.
 In March 2012, he was cast in the film adaptation of Chimamanda Ngozi Adichie's book Half of a Yellow Sun.
 On 29 April 2014, it was confirmed that Boyega was cast as a primary character in Star Wars: The Force Awakens.
 It was later revealed that he would play Finn, a stormtrooper for the First Order, who, after witnessing their cruelty, leaves the military power and joins the fight against them.
 The film was released on 18 December 2015.
 The film and Boyega's performance were both acclaimed by critics and audiences.
 In January 2016, Boyega formed his own production company, UpperRoom Entertainment Limited.